Boston Celtics: 2017–2019: Kyrie Irving saga

+2019–2021: Rise of "the Jays"

 Following the suspension of the 2019–20 NBA season, the Celtics were one of the 22 teams invited to the NBA Bubble to participate in the final 8 games of the regular season.
 In the 2020 playoffs, the Celtics swept the Philadelphia 76ers in the first round, beat the Toronto Raptors in a seven-game series, and fell to the Miami Heat in the Eastern Conference Finals in six games.
 Boston struggled with injuries in the 2020–21 season, with Walker, Tatum and Brown all missing games at different points in the season due to injury and COVID-19.
-The injury of Brown was particularly impactful as he would miss the playoffs.
-Boston could not automatically qualify for the playoffs and were sent to the play-in tournament where they defeated the Washington Wizards 119–100.
-In the playoffs they lost to the Brooklyn Nets in five games.
-With a highlight being Tatum's 50 point game in a Game 3 victory.
-After Game 4, a Celtics fan threw a plastic water bottle at Irving.
-When asked about it after the game, Irving talked about the "underlying racism" that leads to fans treating athletes like they are in a "human zoo".
-This was not the former Celtics' first time speaking out against racism in Boston.
-Before the playoff series, he was asked whether or not he experienced racism while in the TD Garden and responded: "I'm not the only one that could attest to this, but it's just, you know — it is what it is."
-Irving was not alone in sharing this sentiment.
-After the incident, several players shared their experience, including Celtics center Tristan Thompson, and guard Marcus Smart, who wrote about an encounter with a Celtics fan who had called him a slur in The Players' Tribune the summer before the season.
+Boston could not automatically qualify for the playoffs and were sent to the play-in tournament, where they defeated the Washington Wizards 119–100.
+In the playoffs, they lost to the Brooklyn Nets in five games.